vuejs/v2.vuejs.org/src/guide/comparison.md

 When rendering UI, manipulating the DOM is typically the most expensive operation and unfortunately, no library can make those raw operations faster.
 The best we can do is:

 1. Minimize the number of necessary DOM mutations.
 Both React and Vue use virtual DOM abstractions to accomplish this and both implementations work about equally well.

-2. Add as little overhead as possible on top of those DOM manipulations.
+2. Add as little overhead (pure JavaScript computations) as possible on top of those DOM manipulations.
 This is an area where Vue and React differ.

-In React, let's say the additional overhead of rendering an element is 1 and the overhead of an average component is 2.
-In Vue, the overhead of an element would be more like 0.1, but the overhead of an average component would be 4, due to the setup required for our reactivity system.

-This means that in typical applications, where there are many more elements than components being rendered, Vue will outperform React by a significant margin.
-In extreme cases however, such as using 1 normal component to render each element, Vue will usually be slower.
-This isn't the end of the story though.
+The JavaScript overhead is directly related to the mechanisms of computing the necessary DOM operations.
+Both Vue and React utilizes Virtual DOM to achieve that, but Vue's Virtual DOM implementation (a fork of [snabbdom](https://github.com/snabbdom/snabbdom)) is much lighter-weight and thus introduces less overhead than React's.

 Both Vue and React also offer functional components, which are stateless and instanceless - and therefore, require less overhead.
 When these are used in performance-critical situations, Vue is once again faster.
 To demonstrate this, we built a simple [benchmark project](https://github.com/chrisvfritz/vue-render-performance-comparisons) that just renders 10,000 list items 100 times.
 We encourage you to try it yourself, as the results will vary depending on the hardware and browser used - and actually, they'll vary even between runs due to the nature of JavaScript engines.